River Sark

-The River Sark or Sark Water is a river best known for forming part of the western border between Scotland and England.
-Most of its short length, however, is entirely in Scotland.
-It flows into the estuary of the River Esk just to the south of Gretna.
+The River Sark or Sark Water is a river forming part of the western border between Scotland and England.
+Most of its length is entirely in Scotland.
+It flows into the estuary of the River Esk just south of Gretna.

 History

 The Scots defeated the English at the Battle of Sark in October 1448.
 It was a significant victory for the Scots, who had not defeated England since the Battle of Otterburn in 1388.

-The river has been made famous, partially by the Robert Burns' poem, Such a Parcel of Rogues in a Nation, which in the first verse it says:
+The first verse of Robert Burns' poem Such a Parcel of Rogues in a Nation says: